longhao-li/onion/README.md

 ### Build Requirement

 - CMake >= 3.20
-- For Linux:
-    - Any distribution with kernel version >= 5.12.
+- Any Linux distribution with kernel version >= 5.12.
-    - GCC >= 12 or clang >= 18
+- GCC >= 12 or clang >= 18.
 - System liburing package.
 For Debian-based distributions, this is usually the liburing-dev package.
-- For Windows:
-    - Windows Vista, Windows Server 2008 or later version
-    - `onion` supports building with both MSVC and clang on Windows.
-Visual Studio 2022 is required to build with MSVC, and clang >= 18 is required to build with clang.

 ### Build Options